-Figure 9 – Example of invalid direct stream and aggregation stream connection between two terminations
+Figure 9 – Example of invalid direct stream and aggregation stream connection between two Terminations

-It is not possible for a normal stream to be directly connected to other terminations in a Context and be connected at the same time to the same termination through an aggregation stream.
-Figure 9 shows an example of such a case where two terminations are connected via a normal stream (stream identity 1) and an aggregation stream (stream identity 4).
+It is not possible for a normal stream to be directly connected to other Terminations in a Context and be connected at the same time to the same Termination through an aggregation stream.
+Figure 9 shows an example of such a case where two Terminations are connected via a normal stream (stream identity 1) and an aggregation stream (stream identity 4).

 There may be multiple aggregation streams on a Termination.
-A stream cannot be a component of more than one aggregation stream if the aggregation streams are connected between the same terminations, i.e. it is not possible for a stream to be connected to another termination through more than one aggregation stream.
-However a component can be source of multiple aggregation streams if at most one (either the component or one of the aggregation streams) is connected to another specific termination.
-This can be the case e.g. with aggregation streams defined for statistics gathering, sending signals or detecting events, which can have an isolated topology from other terminations.
+A stream cannot be a component of more than one aggregation stream if the aggregation streams are connected between the same Terminations, i.e. it is not possible for a stream to be connected to another Termination through more than one aggregation stream.
+However a component can be source of multiple aggregation streams if at most one (either the component or one of the aggregation streams) is connected to another specific Termination.
+This can be the case e.g. with aggregation streams defined for statistics gathering, sending signals or detecting events, which can have an isolated topology from other Terminations.

 The MGC can modify topology related to an aggregation stream by using its identity in a topology descriptor.
-For example using figure 8 the topology may be set Topology(Ta,Tb,oneway,Sid4), Topology(Tb,Ta, Oneway, Sid4), Topology(Ta,Tb, isolate, Sid4,) or Topology(Ta,Tb,bothway, Sid4).
+For example using Figure 8 the topology may be set Topology(Ta,Tb,oneway,Sid4), Topology(Tb,Ta, Oneway, Sid4), Topology(Ta,Tb, isolate, Sid4,) or Topology(Ta,Tb,bothway, Sid4).

 8.6.6 Usage of stream de-aggregation